-High quality early childhood education We will increase access to underserved children by providing sliding fee scales and encouraging a focus on equity.
+High quality early childhood education We will increase access to underserved children by providing sliding fee scales.

 Parenting knowledge and skills We will support parents in their role of being their kids' first teachers.
 Grade level reading supports We will increase access for out-of-school learning and proven intervention strategies.